Fukushima Contamination Discovered In Alaska’s Bering Strait

 Radiation contamination from the Fukushima Daiichi power plant disaster has been discovered in Alaska’s Bering Strait, researchers said on Wednesday.

-Scientists analyzed seawater that was gathered near St. Lawrence Island and determined from raised levels of cesium-137 that they had found the northern edge of the radiation plume that began leaking into the Pacific Ocean after the plant’s nuclear meltdown in 2011, Reuters reported.
+Scientists analyzed seawater that was gathered near St. Lawrence Island and determined from raised levels of Cesium-137 that they had found the northern edge of the radiation plume that began leaking into the Pacific Ocean after the plant’s nuclear meltdown in 2011, Reuters reported.

 The levels, however, are low enough not to cause a health risk to those living on the Bering Sea coast who survive off of food caught in the area, Gay Sheffield, a Sea Grant marine advisory agent based in Nome, Alaska, said.